6 Litter Box Secrets You Need to Know

 1. It’s not about what you want.
 Consider your kitty!

 A much better approach is to think about the litter box from your cat’s perspective.
 What size does she need?
-Where would she prefer it be placed in your home?
+Where would she prefer the litter box be placed in your home?
 Is it clean and comfortable?
-Keep reading for tips on how to meet your kitty’s unique needs and standards.

 2. Don’t cramp her style.